Here’s What Great Referral Email Campaigns Look Like

 Forecast, framework.
 Prioritise- what should we work on?
 Which of these things are the most important for driving compounding growth? - Good case, better case, best case.
 Invitees per invite (friends per advocate).
 Referral conversion rate thinking.

-If you compound all these things, there’s a dramatic difference on the bottom line- better case is 20x better than good case, best 90x better than good.
+If you compound all these things, there’s a dramatic difference on the bottom line- the better case is 20x better than a good case, best 90x better than good.

 And it’s not like it’s impossible to move your monthly active users from 1% to 10%, or conversions from 15% to 45%.
 In terms of opportunity, these things are actually possible.

 ^I can’t name these companies.
-These are companies ya’ll have heard of.
+These are companies you'll have heard of.
 Airbnb has a much smaller share.
 It looks like we’re not doing that well.
 Some of these are mobile-only companies.